 Paul S. Russell/Warner-Lambert Professor of Surgery, Harvard Medical School

 Rebecca Brophy, Staff Assistant III

 David H. Sachs, MD, graduated from Harvard College in 1963, summa cum laude, with a Bachelor of Arts in chemistry, in 1964 with a DES in organic chemistry from the University of Paris and in 1968 with a Doctor of Medicine, magna cum laude, from Harvard Medical School.

 From 1968 to 1970, Dr. Sachs trained as a surgical intern and research fellow in transplantation at Massachusetts General Hospital.
 He then moved to the National Institutes of Health, where he developed a program in transplantation research.
-In 1991, he returned to Mass General as director of the Transplantation Biology Research Center and the first Paul S. Russell/Warner-Lambert Professor of Surgery at Harvard Medical School.
+In 1991, he returned to Mass General as director of the Transplantation Biology Research Center, now known as the CTS, and the first Paul S. Russell/Warner-Lambert Professor of Surgery at Harvard Medical School.

 Dr. Sachs has published more than 700 articles in scientific journals.
 His research achievements include:

 Dr. Sachs is one of the three North American editors of Transplantation and was the founding editor of Xenotransplantation.